peec/minibase/README.md

 ### Routing.

 There are no built in router configuration, it's neatly wrapped with a method that takes 3 arguments.
 HTTP method, uri and callback.
+Note, there are also OOP way of routing using `Controller.method` approach.
+See more about [**Routing**](docs/routing.md).

 *Creating your app in ~11 lines of code*